-The rule seems to be working; the number of coins is constantly growing.
-In 2018, it is more than 1000 coins, meaning that there already exists an ecosystem with its own rules, problems, requirements, and needs.
+In 2018, there are more than 1000 coins in existence, meaning that there already exists an ecosystem with its own rules, problems, requirements, and needs.

 Tokens In ICO

 In the scenario of an ICO, a token is what you get for your investment, and what you can use as an access ticket to a certain environment/product/service.
-A token can represent anything that is tradable: coins, awards, land, drugs, tables and chairs.
+A token can represent anything that is tradeable: coins, awards, land, tables and/or chairs.

 Generally, tokens can be split into 3 main categories: